Inequity aversion in animals: First research

 The first researcher to test inequity aversion in animals was Sarah Brosnan.
 As a PhD student at Emory University in Atlanta, Georgia, the idea for an experiment came to her during a feeding session with capuchin monkeys.
-As she was handing out peanuts to the lower-ranked monkeys, an alpha male named Ozzie offered her an orange, a higher-value food, to also get a peanut.
-Under guidance of her professor, Frans de Waal, Brosnan set up an experiment to ascertain if capuchins' behavior is influenced by rewards given to others.
-In a preliminary test with two conditions, capuchins were tested side by side and were either both given a cucumber as a reward, or one was given a cucumber and the other a grape (known to be perceived as a higher-value food).
+When she was handing out peanuts to the lower-ranked monkeys, an alpha male named Ozzie offered her an orange, a higher-value food, to also get a peanut.
+Under guidance of her professor, Frans de Waal, Brosnan set up an experiment to ascertain if a capuchin's behavior is influenced by rewards given to others.
+In a preliminary test with two conditions, capuchins were tested side by side and were either both given a piece of cucumber as a reward, or one was given cucumber and the other a grape (known to be perceived as a higher-value food).
 The results indicated that female capuchins might be sensitive to unequal distribution of rewards.
 Male capuchins did not show any different behavior between the two conditions.

 Brosnan subsequently tested five female capuchins in different conditions.
 As before, the rewards were either equal or inferior to what the other monkey received.
 Brosnan also tested if it mattered if the other monkey received food as reward for effort or for not doing anything at all.
 The task the capuchins had to perform was a common exchange task: the experimenter handed the monkey a pebble which simply had to be handed back.
 If done so, the experimenter would give the food reward.
 In the side-by-side setting the capuchins could see each other's actions and, crucially, each other's rewards.
 A further control condition was to ascertain if the behavior was caused merely by the presence of the higher-value reward, since primates have long been known to show a contrast effect.